Debt, eviction and hunger: Millions fall back into crisis as stimulus and safety nets vanish

 The coalition is lobbying for a national eviction moratorium through the end of the pandemic and $100 billion in emergency assistance to supplement rent payments and help landlords operate properties.
 The Heroes Act included these two programs but stalled out in the Senate.

 Before the coronavirus, homelessness had steadily increased for the past three years, as only 1 in 4 eligible households received help.
-Now more people are living on the streets, in their cars, crowding into apartments, and living in shelters or encampments, she said.
+Now more people are living on the streets, in their cars, crowding into apartments, and living in shelters or encampments, Yentel said.
 Social distancing, a key defense against the coronavirus, is impossible.

 “When our collective health depends on our ability to stay in our homes, we all have a stake to ensure that tens of millions of people don’t lose theirs,” Yentel said.
 “Evictions during a pandemic are not only cruel and immoral, they are shortsighted and senseless.”